-The opportunity to demonstrate leadership while developing sporting excellence will be the rewards for boys during Sports Leadership.
+The opportunity to demonstrate leadership and developing sporting excellence will be the rewards for boys during Sports Leadership.

 STEAM Society | Y9, Y10, Y11 | Autumn, Spring

 Pupils will look at real-life problems, such as dirty drinking water in developing countries, study their impact and research ways of using technology and science to find workable solutions.
-Boys will give a lot of thought about what can be improved, both globally and locally, to improve people’s quality of life.
-They will also try and combine what they have learnt in all STEM subjects and use their acquired skills for one single project.
+Boys will give a lot of thought to what can be improved, both globally and locally, to improve people’s quality of life.
+They will also try to combine what they have learned in all STEM subjects and use their acquired skills for one single project.

 Tap Dancing | Y9, Y10, Y11 | Spring

 Trying something completely different and new while developing confidence outside the usual comfort zone will be the rewards for boys during Tap Dancing.

 Designed for beginners, this course will help increase focus and creativity in a fun and expressive way.
 It is not a requirement for pupils to have danced before, but pupils will be expected to listen to instructions and have the confidence to give something new a try.
 Having challenged their coordination and creative skills, working successfully with others, the course will culminate in pupils performing a short taught or self-choreographed piece to the group.